 Essential oils have been used by almost every known culture for millennia.
 One of the oldest, and most familiar, references to essential oils appears in the book of Genesis (Ch.37 … a company of Ishmaelites came from Gilead with their camels bearing spicery and balm and myrrh, going to carry it down to Egypt.)
-Genesis closes on a somber note with the internment of Joseph’s father, Jacob.
+LAter on, Genesis closes on a somber note with the internment of Joseph’s father, Jacob.
 (Gen 50:2) The physicians that Joseph brought with him from Egypt embalmed him.
-Such embalming in the Egyptian manner would certainly have been performed with many oils and resins – of which Frankincense, Myrhh, and Cedar would definitely, have been used.
+Such embalming in the Egyptian manner would certainly have been performed with many essential oils and their resins – of which Frankincense, Myrhh, and Cedar would definitely, have been used.

 Did You Know?